sven-seyfert/sqlite-showcase/README.md

 #### *Upcoming*

-The database test data `./db/02-insert-into.sql` is AI generated and will be used in an upcoming bigger project 👓 **"The SAHD Stack"** here on GitHub.
+The database test data `.\db\02-insert-into.sql` is AI generated and will be used in an upcoming bigger project.<br>
+👓 **"The SAHD Stack"** here on GitHub.
 So stay tuned.

 ## Features